 The direct scientific contributions of John C. Maxwell are recorded in the forty-one formal papers he published and indirectly by the records of the scores of students he inspired and supervised.
 Maxwell’s dissertation studies resulted in the 1948 publication of a monumental report on the geology of Tobago in the British West Indies.
 This paper, which includes a map of the entire island, remains a cornerstone in understanding the geology of this part of the southern Caribbean.

-Maxwell paralleled his thesis adviser by making geologic observations while serving in U.S. Navy.
+Maxwell and his thesis advisor each made geologic observations while serving in U.S. Navy during war.
 Commander Hess discovered guyots while captaining a transport ship.
-While stationed in New Caledonia, Maxwell visited the nickel laterites and chromite deposits.
+While stationed in New Caledonia, Maxwell visited nickel laterites and chromite deposits.
 The nickel deposits were relatively well characterized in the literature of the day, but the deposits of chromite were essentially undescribed.
-Maxwell found time to visit several of the chromite mines and document his observations.
+Maxwell found time to visit several chromite mines and document his observations.
 His descriptions, published in 1949, clearly show that the chromite layering is of igneous origin and that the associated ultramafic rock was later serpentinized and intensely deformed.
 He noted that these rocks were atop a basement that included glaucophane schists.
-He didn’t know it at the time, but this was his first introduction to the association of blueschists with ophiolites.
+He didn’t know it at the time, but this was his first introduction to the association of blue schists with ophiolites.